Ciallo-Ani/ctop/README.md

 # completetop
-[NMRIH] a timer that record player's extract time and print the best time to console
+[NMRIH] a timer that record player's extract time and print the best time to chat

+it maybe stop upgrading because i'm studying at university or it maybe upgrade if i'm happy